-I propose a fictional temporality.
-My work models our attempts to understand our present by looking back from an imagined future.
+I propose a fictional temporality, an attempt to understand our present by looking back from an imagined future.

 There may be clues of today found by future civilisations, discovered and dislodged from sedimentary layers, unearthed from the ground and pieced together.
 Disjointed, corroded by the destructive forces of time, these findings will become new objects that mark our decadent moment in time.